BingShawLim/todo-mongoDB/README.md

 # todo-mongoDB
-a simple project to learning MongoDB and ExpressJS. https://todo-app-learn-express-mongodb.herokuapp.com
+a basic practice project to learning MongoDB and ExpressJS. https://todo-app-learn-express-mongodb.herokuapp.com

 ## Screenshots